paulzhang1992/Data-Management-and-Database-Design/Assignment_3/README.md

   FROM player_regular_totalstats s
          LEFT JOIN player_id p ON s.PLAYER_ID = p.PLAYER_ID
   ORDER BY CASE orderWith
+  -- Order on input parameter.
+Default or parameter not reconized case will be ordered by points
              WHEN "REB" THEN Rebound
              WHEN "BLK" THEN Block
              WHEN "AST" THEN Assist